- Course summary

 The module is delivered through fortnightly one-to-one sessions in your chosen discipline with a specialist teacher, with a focus on stylistic interpretation, technique and creativity.
 Under guidance from your tutor, you will select an appropriate practitioner who works within a style from the popular music idiom, and devise a repertoire for an assessed performance approximately 20 minutes in duration held in-house.

-Ensemble and Musical Direction Skills - 20 credits (delivered by BIMM)
+Ensemble and Musical Direction Skills - 20 credits

 The Ensemble and Musical Direction Skills module allows you to engage in collaborative work with fellow musicians, within an ensemble performance environment.
 Musical direction is a key focus of this module with group-based learning and teaching occurring within workshops led by School and visiting tutors, that include areas such as ensemble musician and repertoire selection, rehearsal preparation, planning, final event delivery and event management schematics.